eternalconcert/nopea-orm/README.md

 ```

 # License
-nopea is available under the terms of the GPLv3.
+Nopea is available under the terms of the GPLv3.

 # Disclaimer